vrindanayak/oauth2-proxy/docs/docs/configuration/auth.md

 Keycloak userinfo endpoint response.

 The group management in keycloak is using a tree.
 If you create a group named admin in keycloak (Step 4) you should define the 'keycloak-group' value to /admin.
-Else, if 'User Realm Role'  mapper type was created ensure 'keycloak-group' is set to <user-role>.
+Else, if `User Realm Role`  mapper type was created `--keycloak-group` or `--allowed-group` option is not required.

-Ensure the 'cookie-secret' is set and is 16, 24, or 32 bytes long.
+Ensure the `--cookie-secret` is set and is 16, 24, or 32 bytes long.

 ### GitLab Auth Provider